Causal Discovery from Temporal Data: An Overview and New Perspectives: Background preliminaries

 \section{Background \& preliminaries}

-In this section, we first describe the definitions of key concepts as well as some common assumptions in causal discovery.
-Then, we will introduce three graphical representations as causal notations under temporal conditions.
-Moreover, the problem definitions of causal discovery from MTS and causal discovery from event sequences are provided respectively.
+This section begins with the definition of key concepts and assumptions in causal discovery, followed by an overview of three causal graph representations applicable to temporal data.
+Finally, the problem definitions for causal discovery from MTS and event sequences will be presented.